Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Conclusions

 \section{Conclusions}

-In this work, we started from the predictions on novel cathode materials that are readily available in the Energy GNoME database \cite{de_angelis_energy-gnome_2024} and applied a multi-layer screening procedure based on both foundational MACE and DFT simulations.
-Furthermore, on the basis of expected stability, typical space groups of experimentally known materials, toxicity, cost and expected synthesis ease we have shortlisted a dozen of novel material candidates spanning Na-ion, Mg-ion, K-ion and Ca-ion chemistry.
-It is worth stressing that this study provides a first clear evidence that the readily available figures of merit of the Energy GNoME database, although only based on ML prediction, are comparable to MACE and DFT quality results.
-The present study represents the first but key step towards an {\it in silico} discovery of new cathode materials to be tested experimentally.
+In this work, we started from the predictions on novel cathode materials that are readily available in the Energy GNoME database \cite{de_angelis_energy-gnome_2024} and applied a hybrid screening procedure based on multi-level theoretical framework consisting of both foundational MACE and DFT simulations to enable scalable filtering of very large materials databases.
+Furthermore, on the basis of expected stability, typical space groups of experimentally known materials, toxicity, cost and expected synthesis ease, we have shortlisted a dozen of novel material candidates spanning Na-ion, Mg-ion, K-ion and Ca-ion chemistry.
+It is worth stressing that this study provides a first clear evidence that the readily available figures of merit of the Energy-GNoME database, although only based on ML prediction, are comparable to MACE and DFT quality results.
+Moreover, the present study represents the first but key step towards an {\it in silico} discovery of new cathode materials to be tested experimentally.
+This is particularly timely, given the recent advances in generative computational materials discovery, which can rapidly produce vast numbers of candidate materials but still require physically grounded and interpretable screening strategies~\cite{DeBreuck2025GenerativeReview, zeni2025generative, Mikkel2026Continued}.
 Among other things, a key aspect to predict would be the transport properties of the active material in the new material candidates.
 Such a screening will be the subject of future studies, where molecular dynamics simulations can be adopted as demonstrated in \cite{alghamdi2025comparing,de2024enhancing,de2025exploring}.